Primal Rage: Development

 Animator Jason Leong recounted: "Every year [Time Warner Interactive] throws a brain-storming session where everybody brings up new game ideas.
 A few years ago I brought up the concept of a head-to-head dinosaur fighting game, which coincidentally someone else also brought up, but their idea was just two T. Rexes fighting.
 My original write-up included ideas that finally appeared in the game, such as different species of quickly moving dinosaurs and the concept of the dinosaurs being gods."

+The game's graphics were produced via claymation.
 Development began with a series of production sketches of the fighters drawn by Leong.
-Using these drawings as a basis, model maker Dan Platt crafted model figures of the fighters, from which flexible metal armatures were then cast.
+Using these drawings as a basis, model maker Dan Platt crafted clay model figures of the fighters, for which flexible metal armatures were then cast.
 The models were airbrushed according to Leong's drawings.
-The models were filmed through the process of stop-motion animation, with about 400 frames shot for each fighter.
+The models were filmed through the process of stop motion animation, with about 400 frames shot for each fighter.
 Production coordinator Stephen Riesenberger says the game was designed to be accessible to novices, with its four-button controls being less daunting than the standard six-button layout, and unusual special move inputs making it easier to perform the attacks by button mashing.